Nexensis/cic-website/README.md

 # CIC Website
-An update to the [CIC website](http://www.ciconline.co.uk) to include Gulp as a build pipeline.
+An update to the [CIC website](http://www.ciconline.co.uk)

+Converted to use Node/Gulp as an asset pipeline.

+Multiple pages added